 I think you need to take some time to evaluate your situation.
 How people are reacting at each stage of your project: are agents requesting your manuscript based off of your query letter?
 Great!
 That means your query letter is working—it's getting your story in the door.
-If they aren't, you may need to work on how you are pitching your work.
+If they aren't requesting at this stage, you may need to work on how you are pitching your work.

 Now, are they responding positively after you've sent sample pages?
 If not, why?
 What might be turning them off at this stage?

 I would suggest throughly analyzing the reactions you receive at each stage of the submission process.
+Keep track of the feedback you're receiving and look for patterns.
 That can give you a great idea of what is working and what you might want to adjust in the future.